Module scenariogeneration.xodr.links

 get_element()

-Returns the full ElementTree of the class
+Return the ElementTree representation of the junction.

 """